mozilla/code-review/bot/README.md

 - `PAPERTRAIL_PORT` is the optional Papertrail port configuration, used for logging.
 - `SENTRY_DSN` is the optional Sentry full url to report runtime errors.

-The `REPORTERS` configuration is a list of dictionaries describing which reporting tool to use at the end of the patches code review.
-Supported reporting tools are emails (for admins) and Phabricator.

-Each reporter configuration must contain a `reporter` key with a unique name per tool.
-Each tool has its own configuration requirement.

 You can view a [full configuration sample here](/docs/configuration.md).

 ## Phabricator credentials